On an Information and Control Architecture for Future Electric Energy Systems: The Drivers of Change

 \subsection{Demand Response}

 Demand response involves the modification of energy usage by reducing or shifting it in time in order to better match the supply.
 This could be in the form of direct load control where utilities can cycle appliances such as air-conditioners and water heaters in exchange for a financial incentive in order to manage peak demand.
 Another approach to elicit customer participation via financial incentives is to provide them with time-based rates.
 These include time-of-use pricing, critical peak pricing, variable peak pricing, real time pricing, and critical peak rebates.
 Smart meters are a key enabling technology for such programs.
-Time-of-use rates could be the key to managing the increased peak demand arising due to the charging needs of Electric Vehicles \cite{mckinsey2018}.
+Time-of-use rates could be the key to managing the increased peak demand arising due to the charging needs of EVs \cite{mckinsey2018}.
+Data-driven approaches can be used to support key decision making processes in demand response programs, e.g., customer behavior modeling and control \cite{9304500}, and electricity baseline prediction \cite{ming2020prediction}, due to a lack of physical-based models.